The Ormonde Stakes takes place at Chester racecourse and is the feature race on the middle day of their three day May Festival.

 The Best of the Best

 From the training side of the prestigious race it is Sir Michael Stoute who holds the current record on six wins in a period spanning three decades from 1992, when he won with Saddlers’ Hall, to 2016 when he was a winner with Dartmouth.
-The only trainer still plying his trade today who comes close to Stout is Aidan O’Brien with four wins, who was coincidentally the trainer for the previously mentioned beaten favourite Kew Gardens in 2019.
+The only trainer still plying his trade today who comes close to Stoute is Aidan O’Brien with five wins.
+Coincidentally, joint top Jockey Ryan Moore rode two of his winners with Sir Michael Stoute, and two with Aidan O’Brien.

 During the entire history of the event there have been three horses who have tasted victory on two occasions, Sovrango in 1962 and 1963, Shambo in 1993 and 1994, and finally St Expedit in 2001 and 2002.
 When you are searching for your selection in the race it is best to take into consideration what distance the horses have run when they’ve achieved some success.
 This is due to the fact that a mile and five furlongs is edging towards the longer end of the flat race spectrum, and it is important to be sure that any selection you make can stay the distance.